andrewt0301/hse-acos-course/docs/software/ubuntu_install.md

 To install it, open Terminal (Ctrl+Alt+T) in Ubuntu or connect via SSH and execute the following command:

     acos@acos-vm:~$ sudo apt install git

+# GCC

+[GCC](https://en.wikipedia.org/wiki/GNU_Compiler_Collection) is required to compile C programs created in classes and external open-source tools that will be used in classes.

+GCC can be installed using the following command:

+    acos@acos-vm:~$ sudo apt install gcc